arighi/virtme-ng/README.md

  $ uname -r
  5.19.0-23-generic
  $ mkdir linux && cd linux
- $ kc --init
+ $ virtme-ng --init
- KernelCraft git repository initialized
+ virtme-ng git repository initialized
- $ kc -r mainline --commit v6.1-rc6
+ $ virtme-ng -r mainline --commit v6.1-rc6
  ...
  $ uname -r
- 6.1.0-rc6-kc
+ 6.1.0-rc6-virtme-ng
  ^
  |___ Now you have a shell inside a virtualized copy of your entire system,
       that is running the new kernel